The best treadmills are often compared to top exercise bikes as they both offer a great way to bring cardio-based training into your home gym.

-As far all-rounders go, this treadmill from NordicTrack ticks practically every box you could think of for a good in-door, moderate-intensity piece of cardio equipment, but make sure you stay hydrated with a top water bottle whilst you exercise.
+As far all-rounders go, this treadmill from NordicTrack ticks practically every box you could think of for a good in-door, moderate-intensity piece of cardio equipment, but make sure you stay hydrated with your best water bottle whilst you exercise.

 It features a decent incline percentage of 10 and a reasonably sized 55" deck length that should be more than enough when running or walking at up to 10mph.

 For smaller spaces it conveniently folds up, so you can stash it away as best you can when you have guests.